Referrals to the EPS

 - advises the council about how to meet the needs of all children and young people, whether they have special educational needs or not

-- has a legal duty to provide psychological advice to the council in the event of a child or pupil being assessed for an Education, Health and Care Plan of their special educational needs.
-This is known as the Statutory Assessment Procedure
+- has a legal duty to provide psychological advice to the council in the event of a child or pupil being assessed for an education, health and care (EHC) plan of their special educational needs

-- also links with other agencies when appropriate, such as the health service and the Child and Adolescent Mental Health Service
+- also links with other agencies when appropriate, such as the health service and the child and adolescent mental health service (CAMHS)

 Trainee Educational Psychologists